jacobjoaquin/BT2017/README.md

 ## Patterns for Display

+Starting with what the pattern artist feels is the best:

-- shimmer
+- MorseCode
 - rotoCipher
+- Shimmer
+- ShimmerWith Magenta
+- MorseCodeWhite
+- Heliades
 - patternBeamSnakes
 - patternBeamSnakesWhite
-- MorseCode
-- MorseCodeWhite
-- Heliades

 ## Important!